SkylineCommunications/dataminer-docs/develop/devguide/Connector/LogicQActions.md

 While in the past the Json class (System.Web.Helpers) was used to process JSON (JavaScript Object Notation) data, now the JavaScriptSerializer class (System.Web.Script.Serialization) is preferred (Available since .NET Framework v3.5).

-It is not necessary to load additional DDLs into DataMiner when using this approach.
+It is not necessary to load additional DLLs into DataMiner when using this approach.
 However, the QAction does need a reference to "System.Web.Extensions.dll" (using the dllimport attribute).

 The following code will create a dictionary of all the items in the JSON data: